Ako31415/FIND-CIS-analysis/AS-INDEL-MOA/README.md

 for g in [NAMparents...]; do gawk -v OFS='\t' '{if(!($0 ~ "^#")){if((length($4)>1 && length($4)<51) || (length($5)>1 && length($5)<51)){print $1, $2-1, $2+length($4), $1":"$2":"$4":"$5}}}' ${g}_againstB73.vcf > ${g}_againstB73.INDELs.bed; done
 ```

 Biallelic sites were determined as sites where every inbred line with the insertion allele had the same insertion sequence and position.
-The other allele remaining then was a share deletion allele.
+The other allele remaining then was a shared deletion allele.

 <br/><br/>